The density-bounded twilight of starbursts in the early Universe: Discussion

 \subsection{Alternative explanations for anomalous Balmer line ratios}

 We do not claim to completely rule out other non-Case B scenarios, as it is possible that other combinations of Balmer optical depths, dust, and geometry could potentially reproduce the observed line ratios.
-However, we find density-bounded nebulae to be a particularly compelling explanation for ABEs in comparison to previous work \citep[e.g.][]{Yanagisawa:2024aa,Scarlata:2024aa}.
+However, we find density-bounded nebulae to be a particularly compelling explanation for ABEs in comparison to previous work \citep[e.g.][]{Yanagisawa:2024ac,Scarlata:2024aa}.
 In fact, density-bounded nebulae are expected to exist in the early Universe, as leaking radiation from galaxies is responsible for driving cosmic reionisation.
 Our density-bounded models appear to be consistent with all available data for Balmer line ratios and, due to the use of stellar SEDs with varying metallicity, we find there is no need for fine-tuning the depth of models.
+Density-bounded nebulae are also naturally associated with high \ion{O}{II}/\ion{O}{III} ratios, which we have shown are found in ABEs and which have previously been associated with LyC leakers \citep{Nakajima:2014aa,Nakajima:2020aa}.

 Additionally, our models predict parameters with H$\beta$ equivalent widths that are consistent with the data.
 However, we caution against using the equivalent width as measured from geometrically simple \texttt{CLOUDY} models to rule out parameter space for density-bounded nebulae.
 Galaxies are complex systems with non-trivial distributions of dust and gas.
 That is even more true for density-bounded systems, which by definition have unusual distributions of their gas.
 Fig.~\ref{fig:DB_Ha_Hg_vs_Ha_Hb_allmod} shows that observed galaxies with low H$\alpha$/H$\beta$ are consistent with, if not require, some degree of dust attenuation.
 It is not unreasonable to posit some geometric effects leading to the stellar continuum being more heavily attenuated than the emission lines in these density-bounded systems.